BuildACell/liposome-kit/txtl-liposome_water-in-oil.md

    or calcein.) to 500 uL of suspended lipid in oil from Step
    1. Vortex for 30 s.
 Equilibrate for 10 min at 4 degC.

-    * **Note**: When IVTL systems are used, buffer is omitted.
-IVTLs come with their own buffers.
+    * **Note**: When TX-TL systems are used, buffer is omitted.
+TX-TL systems come with their own buffers.

-3. Add the emulsion on top of the 225 μL centrifuge buffer by pipetting against the wall of the tube, wait at least 1 minute for the interface to stabilize and flatten between the emulsion and buffer
+3. Add the emulsion on top of the 225 uL centrifuge buffer by pipetting against the wall of the tube, wait at least 1 minute for the interface to stabilize and flatten between the emulsion and buffer